dvataksi16/flurryrawdata/readme.md

 Run:
 `npm start`

 Wait until the jobs complete.
+I was able to download 5 years of data between 10 - 15 minutes.